microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 # Lab E1 - Customize Copilot by building a declarative agent

-In this lab, you'll build a declarative agent using Teams Toolkit for Visual Studio Code.
-While the toolkit isn't required, it simplifies scaffolding, packaging, and deploying your app by managing manifest files and icons.
+In this lab, you'll build a simple declarative agent using Teams Toolkit for Visual Studio Code.
+Your agent is designed to give you a fun and educational break from work by helping you explore cities across the globe.
+It presents abstract clues for you to guess a city, with fewer points awarded the more clues you use.
+At the end, your final score will be revealed.

 ???+ "Navigating the Extend Copilot labs (Extend Path)"
     - [Lab E0 - Prerequisites](./00-prerequisites.md)